 - learners will engage in an internship with a host organisation supported by a mentor for a minimum of the equivalent of ten days.

-Note: The equivalent of ten days may include one block of ten consecutive days, two blocks of five days or be one or two days a week over consquitive weeks.
-Ocassionally for - legitimate reasons - internships may be terminated prior to the full ten days.
-In the event of an internship terminating early learners will negotiate an alternative organisation to fulfill the requirement of attending an internship placement for the equivalent of ten days.
+Note: The equivalent of ten days may include one block of ten consecutive days, two blocks of five days or be one or two days a week over consecutive weeks.
+Occasionally for - legitimate reasons - internships may be terminated prior to the full ten days.
+In the event of an internship terminating early learners will negotiate an alternative organisation to fulfil the requirement of attending an internship placement for the equivalent of ten days.